evangelinew/azure-docs/articles/purview/create-catalog-portal.md

 ---
 # Quickstart: Create an Azure Purview account in the Azure portal

-This quickstart describes the steps to create an Azure Purview account in the Azure portal and get started on the process of classifying, securing, and discovering your data in Purview!
+This quickstart describes the steps to create an Azure Purview account in the Azure portal and get started on the process of classifying, securing, and discovering your data in Azure Purview!

 Azure Purview is a data governance service that helps you manage and govern your data landscape.
-By connecting to data across your on-premises, multi-cloud, and software-as-a-service (SaaS) sources, Purview creates an up-to-date map of your information.
+By connecting to data across your on-premises, multi-cloud, and software-as-a-service (SaaS) sources, Azure Purview creates an up-to-date map of your information.
 It identifies and classifies sensitive data, and provides end to end linage.
 Data consumers are able to discover data across your organization, and data administrators are able to audit, secure, and ensure right use of your data.

-For more information about Purview, [see our overview page](overview.md).
-For more information about deploying Purview across your organization, [see our deployment best practices](deployment-best-practices.md).
+For more information about Azure Purview, [see our overview page](overview.md).
+For more information about deploying Azure Purview across your organization, [see our deployment best practices](deployment-best-practices.md).

 [!INCLUDE [purview-quickstart-prerequisites](includes/purview-quickstart-prerequisites.md)]

 ## Create an Azure Purview account

-1. Go to the **Purview accounts** page in the [Azure portal](https://portal.azure.com).
+1. Go to the **Azure Purview accounts** page in the [Azure portal](https://portal.azure.com).

     :::image type="content" source="media/create-catalog-portal/purview-accounts-page.png" alt-text="Screenshot showing the purview accounts page in the Azure portal":::